OneMadGypsy/fuzzquery/README.md

 # fuzzquery
-A lightwieght package for doing fuzzy matches with a simple query language.
-This works by creating regular expressions for you that utilize the fuzzy matching features of the `regex` package, based on your query tokens.
+A lightweight package for fuzzy matching.

 ## Installation:
 To install `fuzzquery` and it's `regex` dependency, open a terminal and input the following command:
 ### `pip install fuzzquery`

 ## Theory:
-The regex package has 3 fuzzy matching features:
+The `regex` package has 3 fuzzy matching features:

 | type       | description                                       |
 | ---------- | ------------------------------------------------- |